pk17r/hex_game/README.md

                                1    2    3    4    5

+Computer (O) entered last move as : a4
-Prashant, win by making a connected path from Top-to-Bottom Prashant enter next move:c4
+Prashant (X) win by making a connected path from Top-to-Bottom Prashant (X) enter next move (e.g. x1): a5

 Hex Board after 3 moves: